amiralito/SolNRCH_foldome/README.md

 ## Description
 **Sequence selection and motif coordinate extraction** &mdash; `R/SolNRCH_foldome_v1.rmd` documents how the NRC-H clade was extracted from NLRtracker output, filtered for length and architecture, deduplicated at 95 % similarity, sliced to CC-NB-ARC domains for AlphaFold 3 input, and how the MHD/P-loop coordinates used downstream were exported from NLRexpress.
 The intermediate alignments and trees are deposited under `phylo/`.

 **AlphaFold 3 homomeric modelling** &mdash; the SLURM-based pipeline under `gcloud_homomer/` was used to predict hexameric resistosomes for every NRC-H entry on a Google Cloud A100 cluster.
-The pipeline generates AF3 input JSONs from a folder of single-protomer JSONs, expands seeds and (optional) ligand copies, submits one AF3 inference job per (protein, seed) pair, and extracts per-model and per-chain confidence scores from `summary_confidences.json`:
+Per-protein inference inputs (MSAs and templates) were pre-computed for each protomer using the AlphaFold 3 data pipeline ([docs](https://github.com/google-deepmind/alphafold3/blob/main/docs/performance.md#data-pipeline)).
+Starting from a folder of these single-protomer JSONs, the pipeline generates AF3 input JSONs for the homomeric assembly, expands seeds and (optional) ligand copies, submits one AF3 inference job per (protein, seed) pair, and extracts per-model and per-chain confidence scores from `summary_confidences.json`:

    ```bash
    cd gcloud_homomer